acquanaturaleminerale/acquanaturaleminerale.github.io/docs/doc-security.md

 These logs are intended for developer and operational diagnostics rather than user-facing error handling.
 Log verbosity is influenced by the application logging configuration and, for PySAML2-specific logging, by the SAML debug and log-level settings.

 Care should be taken not to expose sensitive SAML data in production logs.
 Debug logging should be enabled only when required for troubleshooting.

-That’s enough.
-You don’t need a whole observability chapter.